Metrics vs Surveys: An Analysis for Human-Aligned Benchmarking in Social Robot Navigation

 \subsection{Metrics Pre-Processing}

-Given the different measurement units and numerical ranges of the adopted QM metrics, they were linearly scaled between 0 and 1.
-In this way, it is possible to perform a direct numerical comparison of the metrics also between experiments presenting diverse geometric layouts, number of humans, and motion control algorithms used.
-For each scenario, the run with the best value of a particular QM was assigned a value of 1, while the other two were assigned a lower linearly scaled value, depending on their share of that particular metric.
-The definition of best value changes depending on the specific metric evaluating navigation efficiency or safety.
-For example, Social Work is better when minimized, and the same holds for disturbance metrics such as intimate space occupancy, while average distance to people and social space occupancy are considered better if higher.
-Similar considerations were made for all the other QM metrics.
+Given the different measurement units and numerical ranges of the adopted QM metrics, the metrics were rescaled between 0 and 1.
+In this way, it is possible to perform a direct numerical comparison of the metrics across experiments with diverse geometric layouts, numbers of humans, and motion control algorithms.
+For each scenario, the run with the best value of a particular QM is assigned a value of 1, while the other two are assigned a lower linearly scaled value, depending on their share of that particular metric.
+The definition of best value varies depending on the specific metric used to evaluate navigation efficiency or safety.
+For example, Social Work is better when minimized since higher values represent a greater social impact or disturbance to the surrounding pedestrians' intended paths, according to the Social Force Model theory \cite{helbing1995social}.
+Similarly, based on Hall's proxemic principles \cite{proxemics_Hall}, minimizing occupancy in intimate and personal spaces is prioritized to ensure human comfort and to respect social boundaries.
+Conversely, social space occupancy is considered better when higher, as it reflects the robot maintaining a socially appropriate but safe distance.
+Similar considerations were applied to all other QM metrics.
 The HM metrics have also been scaled in $[0, 1]$ by dividing by 5, making these data ready for aggregation, comparison, and clustering.